vkbo/novelWriter/docs/source/int_started.rst

 sophisticated spell checker than the full spell checking libaries.
 The spell check library must be at least 3.0 to work with Windows.
 On Linux, 2.0 also works fine.

+If you do use the internal spell checker, you also have to provide a text file with a list of all words correctly spelled.
+One word on each line.
+Dictionary files for English is included with novelWriter.
+For other languages, you will need to add more files yourself.

 If you install from PyPi, these dependencies should be installed automatically.
 If you install from source, dependencies can still be installed from PyPi with: